AmurdAmzer/Alhuda-Website/README.md

-# Ibadur Rahman Academy Website
+# Markazul Huda Website

-A modern, responsive website for Ibadur Rahman Academy built with Next.js 14 and React-Bootstrap.
+A modern, responsive website for Markazul Huda built with Next.js 14 and React-Bootstrap.

 ##  Table of Contents